MikeGale/Goggles01/README.md

     /blog/$site=brave.com

 More options can be used to refine your targets.
-By default any instruction will apply to a URL, in future other aspects of a page can be defined:
+By default any instruction will apply to a URL, in future other aspects of a page may be added.
+The following are mentioned in the Whitepaper:

     ! web3$inurl
     ! web3$intitle
     ! web3$indescription
     ! web3$incontent

-Finally, you can specify an 'action', which indicates how the ranking of a matched result should be changed by your instruction.
-This is the mechanism through which you can customize the ranking of results to your liking.
-You can use one of three possible actions in your instructions, and by default, any instruction without an action will be considered as 'boost':
+Finally, you can specify an 'action'.  **These actions are the elements that change the search results you get.**  There are three of them: boost, downrank, and discard.
+An instruction without an explicit action is a 'boost':

     /r/brave_browser/
     /r/brave_browser/$boost
     /r/brave_browser/$boost=2
     /r/brave_browser/$boost=3

-The value associated with the option indicate the 'strength' with which you want to alter the ranking (note: currently a maximum of 10).
-It can be used to boost results differently, inside of the same Goggle (e.g. some results should be favoured more than others).
+The amount of a boost is an integer between 0 and 10.
+They give some control of matches in the result order.

 You can also downrank results: